ubuntupunk/agent-rules-generator/README.md

 #### Template Format
 Templates are markdown files with placeholders for dynamic content.
 See existing templates in the `templates/` directory for examples.

-#### Submitting Contributions
+#### Submitting Recipe Contributions
-1. Fork the repository
-2. Add your recipe or template
-3. Submit a pull request with a clear description of your contribution
-4. Ensure your contribution follows the project's code style and documentation standards
+Please see more details in Contributing section.
+You wil need to fork the recipe repository [ubuntupunk/agent-rules-recipes](https://github.com/ubuntupunk/agent-rules-recipes) and submit a pull request.

 ## 🔧 Configuration